Multidimensional cost geometry: Comparative Analysis Between the Two-Dimensional and Manifolds

-These coefficients\footnote{The Christoffel symbols and Ricci scalar here and in \ref{LCgeo} are verified using Wolfram Mathematica.} show that the Levi-Civita connection is singular on the hypersurface $\Delta=0$, which includes the zero-cost hypersurface $R=1$.
+These coefficients ({The} Christoffel symbols and Ricci scalar here and in Section~\ref{LCgeo} are verified using Wolfram Mathematica.) show that the Levi-Civita connection is singular on the hypersurface $\Delta=0$, which includes the zero-cost hypersurface $R=1$.

 We now compute the curvature of this connection.
-Since the manifold is 2-dimensional, there is only one independent curvature invariant.
-The Ricci scalar curvature with respect to the Levi-Civita connection is given by
+Since the manifold is two-dimensional, there is only one independent curvature invariant. { The Ricci scalar of the Levi-Civita connection of $h$ (see, e.g.,~\cite{doCarmo1992}, {Chapter 4}) is defined by \( \mathrm{Ric} = h^{ij} R_{ij}\), where $R_{ij}$ denotes the Ricci tensor.
+In our coordinates, it takes the form}

-This expression shows that the curvature vanishes when $a+b=0$, and diverges on the loci where the denominator vanishes, in particular at $Z=1$, that is on the hypersurface $R=1$.
+This expression shows that the curvature vanishes when $a+b=0$, and diverges on the loci where the denominator vanishes, {in particular, it is at} $Z=1$, that is on the hypersurface $R=1$.
 See Figure \ref{fig:Ricciscalar}.

 Both manifolds $M_t$ and $M_x$, equipped with their natural flat affine connections, have identically zero Riemann curvature.
 However, when the Levi-Civita connection is introduced on $M_x$, curvature appears.